IsraelEtim4/intro_to_ejs/README.md

 # intro_to_ejs
-A fundamental study of EJS
+A fundamental studies on EJS